BazaarDog/bazaar-dog-search/README.md

 ### Internationalization

-Translations are configured in [settings.base](bazaar_dog/settings/base.py) with source in locale, there are a few django-admin commands that are useful for building international support
+Translations are configured in [settings.base](bazaar_dog/settings/base.py) with the translation source files in locale, there are a few django-admin commands that are useful for building international support

 ```bash